marceloimg93/learning-python3/README.md

 # About

-This is my first sirious attempet to learn Python.
+This is my first sirious attempt to learn Python.

 Altought I already program with NodeJS and Dart/Flutter, I decided to learn Python since data science, machine learning and AI is something that would love to explore in the future.